 - 1. Read Revelation 21-22 and think about how the new heaven and new earth will be even more fabulous than we can ever imagine.
 What new things might there be? - 2.
 Talk to somebody about what they think heaven will be like.
 There are lots of ideas out there about heaven, but where should we go to find out what it's really going to be like? - 3.
 Talk to God about whether your name is written in God's Book of Life.
-Remember-it won't be there because you try to be a "good" person, but because you have believed in Jesus and trusted him with your life. - 4.
+Remember-it won't be there because you try to be a "good" person, but because you have believed in Jesus and trusted in him to save you from your sin. - 4.
 Check Answers VBS.com/junglekids for more fun information!